-Historical Overview of Associations of Black Independent Schools in NYC Since the 18th Century
+Historical Overview of the Associations Supporting Black Independent Schools in NYC Since the 18th Century

 Gail Foster, Ed.D.

 African Americans in New York, and especially Brooklyn, have been actively engaged in founding and organizing educational institutions to serve African American children for decades and even centuries.

 The Society for the Propagation of the Gospel in Foreign Parts

 The Society was founded in 1704.
 It was later known as: Dr. Bray’s Associates.

 Tired of schools run by charitable organizations with all white boards, The Phoenix Society was founded in 1833 to establish Black independent schools.
 It had a board membership in which five out of six of the board members were Black.
 The Phoenix Society established several elementary schools and attempted to provide a high school.